Bigg Boss (Tamil TV series) season 7

 Bigg Boss 7 is the seventh season of the Tamil-Indian reality television series of Bigg Boss, launched on Star Vijay and digitally streamed on Disney+ Hotstar from 1 October 2023.
 Kamal Haasan hosted the show for the seventh time.
 This was the last season for Kamal Haasan as a host for the series franchise.

-The Grand Finale of the show took place on 14 January 2024, Archana Ravichandran made history by becoming the first-ever wild card entrant to emerge as winner with highest number of votes in the Mainstream TV franchise of Bigg Boss (excluding the Hindi digital spin-off known as Bigg Boss OTT 2).
+The Grand Finale of the show took place on 14 January 2024, Archana Ravichandran was the first wild card entrant to emerge as the winner in the TV franchise of Bigg Boss (excluding the Hindi digital spin-off known as Bigg Boss OTT 2).
+Manichandra was the runner-up.

 Production

 Eye logo

 The eye logo was officially released on 18 August 2023.
 The logo of the season was shaped in an oval kind of manner with a full bronze/gold iris and dark grey designs in the eye.

 House themes

 The house was once again located in EVP Film City, Chennai, for the eighth time, including the Bigg Boss Ultimate (season 1) series, which was located in EVP.
 During the launch promo, it was said that this season will contain "Two Separate Houses".